takumade/papapi/README.md

 # Contributing
 My plan is to add the 3 gateways and document them well.
 Other gateways will be added in future versions.
 Or If you are stubborn and want to add a new gateway now, please contact me but make sure it doesnt do the same thing as the other gateways.

-The last thing I want is end up with a very huge repo with a lot of gateways that does the same thing.

-Papapi should be simple and stupid.
-It should be very good at what it does.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.